openshift/openshift-origin-design/web-console/knikubevirt/migrate-vm/migrate-vm.md

 # Migrate VM

-Clicking the action button next to any Virtual Machine in the List will present the user with the option to migrate the VM to another host.
+Clicking the action button next to any Virtual Machine in the List will present the user with the option to migrate the VM to another node.

 ![Selecting a VM](img/1-0-list.png)